angarsky/diveintopython/learn/variables/array.md

 ## How to Reverse an Array in Python

-You can reverse an array (list) in Python using various methods.
+You can reverse or flip an array (list) in Python using various methods.
 Here are a few common approaches for reversing an array in Python:

 1. Using the reverse() method: